objectiv/objectiv.io/docs/docs/taxonomy/reference/events/FailureEvent.md

-# AbortedEvent
+# FailureEvent

-A [NonInteractiveEvent](/taxonomy/reference/events/NonInteractiveEvent.md) that is emitted when an action fails or is aborted, e.g. a form that is posted, but not successfully.
+A [NonInteractiveEvent](/taxonomy/reference/events/NonInteractiveEvent.md) that is sent when a user action results in a error, like an invalid email when sending a form.

 import Mermaid from '@theme/Mermaid';